IC 348

-IC 348 is a star-forming region in the constellation Perseus located about 315 parsecs from the Sun.
-It consists of nebulosity and an associated 2-million-year-old cluster of roughly 400 stars within an angular diameter of 20.
-The most massive stars in the cluster are the binary star system BD+31°643, which has a combined spectral class of B5.
-Based upon infrared observations using the Spitzer Space Telescope, about half of the stars in the cluster have a circumstellar disk, of which 60% are thick or primordial disks.
+IC 348 is a star-forming region in the constellation Perseus located about 1,000 light years from the Sun.
+Together with NGC 1333 it is part of the Perseus molecular cloud.
+It consists of nebulosity and an associated 2-million-year-old cluster of roughly 400 stars within an angular diameter of 20″.
+A later work found an older age of about 5 Million years.
+The most massive stars in the cluster are the binary star system HD 281159 (BD+31°643), which has a combined spectral class of B5, and is surrounded by an accretion disk.
+This binary is surrounded by an incomplete spherical shell open to the northwest, 50,000 AU in diameter, seen in infrared images of Spitzer and JWST.

-The age of this cluster has allowed three low mass brown dwarfs to be discovered.
-These objects lose heat as they age, so they are more readily discovered while they are still young.